Graduate Programs (TUITION ASSISTANCE)

 2. Post-Baccalaureate Special Education Teacher Certification in Vision Impairment

 See course schedule and all related information at the Virginia Consortium for Teacher Preparation in Vision Impairment

 Add-on Vision Impairment Teacher Certification Endorsement

 The VI Consortium includes six universities; Norfolk State University (NSU), George Mason University (GMU), James Madison University (JMU), Old Dominion University (ODU), Radford University (RU) and Virginia Commonwealth University (VCU).
 Its primary goal is to prepare teachers to be highly skilled at working with students with visual impairment and blindness.
 Classes are offered through video conferencing equipment to establish real-time, interactive, multipoint instruction among the universities.
 Students are able to see and communicate with the instructor and other university students in real time.
 Visit http://kihd.gmu.edu/teacher_prep_program/ for more information.

-For application and other information contact Dr. Margaret Knight at firstname.lastname@example.org or call 757.823.2700/8841/8189.
+For application and other information contact Dr. Margaret Knight at email@example.com or Ms. Sandra Smith at firstname.lastname@example.org.
+Call 757.823.2700/8841/8189.
 The office is located on the Norfolk State University Campus in the Bozeman Education Building; 700 Park Avenue Norfolk, VA 23504.